King's Own Royal Regiment (Lancaster): Victorian era

 Detachments of the regiment were used as guards upon convict ships travelling to Australia, with the detachments arriving from 1832.
 Detachments were stationed in Sydney, Tasmania, Victoria, South Australia and Swan River.
 The regiment was relieved in 1837 and headed to India.
 During the Crimean War, the regiment fought at the Battle of Alma in September 1854 and Battle of Inkerman in November 1854 and took part in the Siege of Sevastopol in winter 1854.
-It also saw action in Abyssinia in 1868, and in South Africa in 1879.
+It also served in the 1868 British expedition to Abyssinia and 1879 Anglo-Zulu War.

-The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Bowerham Barracks in Lancaster from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
+The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Bowerham Barracks in Lancaster from 1873, or by the Childers Reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms the regiment became the King's Own (Royal Lancaster Regiment) on 1 July 1881.
 After the Childers reforms took effect, the regiment contained the following battalions: